Caltech-IPAC/nexsciTAP/Sphinx/ADQL_translation.rst

 In the ADQL specification there is no specification that polygons should be convex (actually, it doesn't even specify that the line can't cross).
-This distinction is important in practice since the usual way of checking whether a point is in a polygon (go around the outside of the polygon and see if the point is alway on the same side of the edge lines by doing cross- and dot-products (fails for a concave polygon).
+This distinction is important in practice since the usual way of checking whether a point is in a polygon (*i.e.,* go around the outside of the polygon and see if the point is alway on the same side of the edge lines by doing cross- and dot-products) fails for a concave polygon.

 There are various ways to compensate for this, including decomposing the concave polygon into a set of convex ones or finding the bounding convex polygon for the